Resources

 Icon

-If you exhibit symptoms like weakness, irritability, an irregular heart rhythm, nausea and/or diarrhoea, or if your calcium or potassium levels are unusual, your doctor may prescribe a blood or urine test to diagnose a Magnesium deficiency.
+Suppose you exhibit symptoms like weakness, irritability, an irregular heart rhythm, nausea and/or diarrhoea, or unusual calcium or potassium levels.
+In that case, your doctor may prescribe a blood or urine test to diagnose a magnesium deficiency.

 How long does it take to treat magnesium deficiency?